juanpichvrdo/personal-website/README.md

 ## Test Run

-Clone the repo and navigate the  new directory:
+Clone the repo and navigate to the new directory:

 ```sh
 git clone https://github.com/mthariath/portfolio